joaopgraca/adidas_ui_tests/README.md

 ### The tests:
-1) Search bar
+1) Locate search bar and enter text
-2) Access main header and click on MEN / New Arrivals
+2) Remove location pop-up, access main header and click on MEN / New Arrivals
 3) Go to Register form, accept Cookies and complete some fields